periodic/LD30/README.md

 LD30
 ====

-Team Rollo's Ludum Dare 72 entry.
+Team Rollo's Ludum Dare #30 Game Jam entry.
+The game was created in 48 hours on 8/23/2014 - 8/24/2014.
+The theme for this contest was "Connected Worlds."

+You can view the game live at [http://periodic.github.io/LD30/](http://periodic.github.io/LD30/)

 Map-Hook Entity Types
 ---------------------

+For our designers:

 * StartPosition: The player will use this object for their start position.
 Create an object-area with this name or type to place where the player starts.
 There should only be one per map.
 * Goal: When both players are on goal blocks the level ends.
 There should only be one per map.